 Shelter & Blankets for Warmth

-Ideally, three-sided constructed shelters provide the best ample protection for your horse from any wind, rain, snow, ice and precipitation.
+Ideally, three-sided constructed horse shelters provide the best ample protection for your horse from any wind, rain, snow, ice and precipitation.
 Trees also serve as a natural wind barrier, providing some protection as well.
 Stocking up on blankets during the colder months is also a necessary step to keeping your horse safe and warm.

 Blanketing your horses during the winter months will keep horses warm that cannot naturally grow thicker winter coats on their own.